ChunYen-Chen/Calab-new-web/README.md

 * fill the words which need to be filled

 ### Optimizations
+* check the figure of project and member => use github workflow?
 * the publication filters initialized as hide but still show at start
 * Redesign the first page
 * sort button of publucation?